Skylark0924/advanced_robotics_project/README.md

+---

+## Update

+1. 2021.11.22 - **Some students told me that they do not have a computer with a Nvidia GPU.
+So, I tried to remove Nvidia's dependence from the docker file.
+However, I found that the Pybullet simulator is mainly rely on the OpenGL, which requires a Nvidia driver.**

+---

 ## Foundations

 > **Notice:** If you are familiar with git, Github, Docker, Linux, virtual machine, you can skip this chapter and start from the second chapter *Set up your Environment*.